freifunk-ilmenau/site-ffil/README.md

 make GLUON_TARGET=ar71xx-generic
 ```

-#### Additional informations
+#### Gluon documentation

 Please see [the official Gluon documentation](http://gluon.readthedocs.io/en/latest/user/getting_started.html) for a detailed explanation of the build process.
-You can also consult [the official Gluon repository](https://github.com/freifunk-gluon/gluon) for additional informations.
+You can also consult [the official Gluon repository](https://github.com/freifunk-gluon/gluon) for additional information.

 ### Gluon releases used for specific Freifunk Ilmenau Firmware builds